Skip to main content

 // List all inventory items

-const items = await cortex.mutable.list("inventory", {
+const items = await cortex.mutable.list({

 limit: 100,